Chiefs rally past Chargers 27-24 in early AFC West showdown

 AP Sports Writer

-Mahomes finished with 235 yards passing, and Jerick McKinnon and Justin Watson hauled in the TD passes for the Chiefs (2-0), who fell behind 10-0 in the first quarter and spent most of the game playing catch-up.

-Jaylen Watson finally put the Chiefs ahead after the Chargers (1-1), answering Matt Ammendola’s tying field goal, marched to the Kansas City 3.
-Justin Herbert was eyeing tight end Gerald Everett when Watson, a seventh-round pick making his first start, stepped in front of the pass with 10:29 to go and ran nearly untouched the other way to the end zone.
+Chiefs quarterback Patrick Mahomes threw for 235 yards with TD passes to Jerick McKinnon and Justin Watson, and fill-in kicker Matt Ammendola was perfect in place of injured Harrison Butker.
+But it was the Chiefs’ defense, and Watson’s highlight-reel interception, that allowed Kansas City (2-0) to overcome its early problems in an early divisional test.

+“The thing that I’m most proud of,” Chiefs coach Andy Reid said, “is that we stuck together.
+Nobody pointed any fingers.”

-Things became worse for the Chargers (1-1) two series later when Herbert was drilled by Mike Danna delivering a throw.
-He left the field clutching his side, returned one play later, then threw an incompletion that forced the Chargers to punt.
+Two series after Watson’s go-ahead touchdown, things got even worse for the Chargers (1-1) when Herbert was drilled by defensive end Mike Danna while delivering a throw.
+He left the field clutching his side, returned one play later, then threw an incompletion that forced the Chargers to punt while trailing 24-17.

 Clyde Edwards-Helaire promptly split the defense on a 52-yard run to set up a field goal for Kansas City.

-Kansas City recovered the onside kick and ran out the clock on a crucial AFC West win.
+Kansas City recovered the onside kick and ran out the clock to end the game.

+“You’re not going to see a quarterback in any level of football play tougher and do more for his team and will his team and give them a chance than him,” Chargers coach Brandon Staley said of Herbert, who was getting X-rays and wasn’t available after the game.
+“There’s nobody who can do what he can do.
+Nobody.
+He showed a lot of guts.
+He showed what he shows us every day, that we’re never out of the fight.
+He brought us back and gave us a chance.”

-The highly anticipated showdown between two of the league’s prolific young quarterbacks, each surrounded by premier playmakers, turned out early on to be a defensive slugfest.
+The highly anticipated showdown between two of the league’s most prolific quarterbacks, each surrounded by premier playmakers, turned out early on to be a defensive slugfest.

 The Chargers held the Chiefs to 13 yards in the first quarter, thanks to relentless pressure from Joey Bosa and Khalil Mack and the fact that Derwin James Jr. was just about everywhere, and kept a team that scored 44 points last week in Arizona off the scoreboard until Mahomes slung a sidearm pass to McKinnon early in the second quarter.

-The Chargers fared better offensively, even though go-for-broke coach Brandon Staley opted to play conservatively, twice punting on fourth-and-2 near midfield.
+The Chargers fared better offensively, even though Staley opted to play conservatively, twice punting on fourth-and-2 near midfield.
 Dustin Hopkins kicked an early field goal before Mike Williams, dominating smaller Chiefs defensive backs, put the Chargers in position for Zander Horvath to catch a short TD pass.

 Staley finally went for it on fourth down on the opening drive of the second half.
 And one play after Austin Ekeler picked it up, Williams made a one-handed grab around Chiefs cornerback L’Jarius Sneed to give the Chargers a 17-7 lead.